joeygaitan/saw-it/README.md

-This project is using multiple packages such as axios, react-redux, redux-logger, redux-thunk, and redux.
+This project is using multiple packages such as moment, react-router-dom, axios, react-redux, redux-logger, redux-thunk, and redux.
 These all use a central store which is like a global state that can access and change the store through props.